neumino/neumino.github.io/movies.md

-### Sentinelle
+### Zack Snyder&#39;s Justice League
-*Released on 2021-03-05, vote average 6.2*
+*Released on 2021-03-18, vote average 8.8*

-Transferred home after a traumatizing combat mission, a highly trained French soldier uses her lethal skills to hunt down the man who hurt her sister.
+Determined to ensure Superman&#39;s ultimate sacrifice was not in vain, Bruce Wayne aligns forces with Diana Prince with plans to recruit a team of metahumans to protect the world from an approaching threat of catastrophic proportions.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/wAJcykyq7DU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/vM-Bja2Gy04?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>